Resident and Family Information

 - Maintain social distance.
 If possible, keep a distance of 6 feet between you and someone who is coughing, sneezing or has a fever.

 - Avoid touching your eyes, nose and mouth.
 Hands touch many surfaces that can be contaminated with the virus.

-- Seek medical attention if you have any of following symptoms: fever, cough, or difficulty breathing/shortness of breath.
+- If you feel sick or have other symptoms of an illness such as fever, cough, and difficulty breathing/shortness of breath.

 If you suspect that your loved one has symptoms of COVID-19, we ask that you:

 - Contact the local health department for appropriate diagnostic laboratory test recommendations.